waveform80/pisense/docs/quickstart.rst

 3. If using the stand-offs, secure them to the Sense HAT from the top with the remaining screws.
-If you find you cannot align the holes on the Sense HAT with the stand-offs this is a sure-fire sign that the pins are mis-aligned (you've missed a row / column of GPIO pins when installing the HAT).
+If you find you cannot align the holes on the Sense HAT with the stand-offs this is a sure-fire sign that the pins are misaligned (you've missed a row / column of GPIO pins when installing the HAT).
 In this case, remove the Sense HAT from the GPIO pins and try again.